Multiplying Disciple-Makers

 Serving and helping the church run smoothly is important, but that is not the purpose of the ministry, as we see in Ephesians 4.

-A biblical first-century church sees people trust in Christ, and matures those young believers (lambs) to be able to minister the Word of God.
-Not just the Pastor, leaders, and 5% of the adult church members.
+A biblical first-century church sees people trust in Christ and matures those young believers to minister the Word of God.
+Not just the Pastor, leaders, or 5% of the adult church members.

 It is a church where the missionaries, pastors, and disciple-teachers work together to place the Word of God in believers, mature them, and multiply disciple-makers to join them in the ministry.

-And the Journey discipleship lessons were designed to help guide you to a New Testament first-century pattern of ministry.
+And the Journey discipleship lessons were designed to guide you toward a New Testament, first-century pattern of ministry.
 The strategy is built in.

 Without this step, the mathematical outcome cannot be reached.